haosulab/ManiSkill/docs/source/user_guide/datasets/datasets.md

   - `max_episode_steps` (int)
   - `env_kwargs` (Dict): keyword arguments to initialize the task. **Essential to recreate the environment.**
 - `episodes` (List[Dict]): episode information
+- `source_type` (Optional[str]): a simple category string describing what process generated the trajectory data.
+ManiSkill official datasets will usually write one of "human", "motionplanning", or "rl" at the moment.
+- `source_desc` (Optional[str]): a longer explanation of how the data was generated.

 The episode information (the element of `episodes`) includes: